-A blastocyst is an embryo that has been developed in the laboratory for five or six days after insemination, in contrast to conventional IVF which involves transferring embryos to the womb two to three days after egg collection and insemination (this is referred to as a Day 2 or 3 transfer).
+In a standard IVF cycle embryos are transferred to the womb two to three days after egg collection and insemination (this is referred to as a Day 2 or 3 transfer).

 With a blastocyst transfer, the embryo has advanced to the five or 6-day stage.
 This means the embryo has divided many more times into many more cells over this period.
 Blastocysts have a very thin outer shell thus potentially increasing the chances of implantation into the uterine cavity.
-Most of the blastocyst contains a fluid cavity and it is possible to see the cells which will become the baby and those which will make up the placenta.
-While the majority of fertilised eggs will develop into a three-day old embryo, only perhaps 40% of these embryos will develop into a blastocyst.
-Therefore, blastocysts are considered to be a more "select" group of embryos with a higher chance of pregnancy.
+While the majority of fertilised eggs will develop into a three-day old embryo, only perhaps 40% of these embryos will develop into a blastocyst, so they are considered to be a more "select" group of embryos with a higher chance of pregnancy.

 If you have experienced recurrent implantation failure, blastocyst extended culture gives us the opportunity to examine embryos over a longer period.
 If embryos arrest or become fragmented, this can help us identify any potential problems.